 Thin pots and dull knives will have you running to the takeout line rather than cooking at home.
 Anemic power drills and flimsy hand tools will leave you cursing and make your weekend projects all that more of a chore.

-2. A vehicle that goes beyond the basics
+3. A vehicle that goes beyond the basics

 Rather than buying the cheapest vehicle possible, look for one with a reputation for reliability and safety.
 It will likely last you longer and need fewer repairs.

-3. Services from competent professionals
+4. Services from competent professionals

 From financial advisers to auto mechanics, you want to spend extra to get someone who knows what they’re doing.
 It could cost more upfront but will save money in the long run.
 You’ll also save yourself the aggravation and stress from scrambling to clean up the mess created by a cut-rate professional.

-4. The best house you can afford
+5. The best house you can afford

 Instead of seeking out the cheapest house possible, buy the best house you can afford — considering both the structure and the location.
-Even if you only plan to stay there a few years, you want those to be comfortable and enjoyable years, not time spent completing repair after repair or stressing about the revolving door of questionable guests visiting next door.

-5. A lifetime of memories
+6. A lifetime of memories

 Don’t overlook the importance of sometimes splurging on memorable experiences.

 After my husband’s death at age 37, I began questioning the wisdom of waiting to enjoy life.
-It seems like we often want to put off the good life until we have a little more money or until the kids get older or until the stars align and angels sing.
+It seems like we often want to put off the good life until we have a little more money, or until the kids get older, or until the stars align and angels sing.

-6. Clothes that will last
+7. Clothes that last

 Clothing is what first made me rethink my “cheaper is better” philosophy of spending.
 My closet was (and still largely is) filled with hand-me-downs.
 The price was unbeatable, but nothing fit right and I often felt frumpy and self-conscious.